Utah UCCJEA

 court of another state.

-not modify except in accordance with Part 2, Jurisdiction, a registered child
+in accordance with Part 2, Jurisdiction, a registered child custody

 If a proceeding for enforcement under this part has been or is commenced in this